SayHomeBuy.com

 Mortgage lenders expect home buyers to use a portion of their own money to purchase a home.
 The standard down payment percentage is 20% of the home's purchase price.

-Many lenders now allow for lesser percentages — as little as 3-5%, provided that private mortgage insurance (PMI) is obtained: see PMI notes.
+Many lenders may allow for lesser percentages — as little as 3-5%, provided that private mortgage insurance (PMI) is obtained.
+Many of these zero-down mortgage loans come with restrictions.

-(we have detailed information about zero-down mortgage loans at our affiliated site: www.PickmyMortgage.com)
+(we have detailed information about zero-down mortgage loans at our affiliated site: www.PickmyMortgage.com - opens new window)

 Existing homeowners can use the resale equity of their home as down payment.
 New home buyers will need to use their savings or cash gifts from family members.